ishraspberry/ishraspberry/README.md

 - 👋 Hi, I’m @ishraspberry
-- 👀 I’m interested in everything pink, purple, and java~
+- 👀 I’m interested in web dev, networks, and art
-- 🌱 I’m currently learning html/css/javascript...
+- 🌱 I’m currently learning how iptables work...
 - 📫 reach me via email: ishratnaba2002@gmail.com

+I love to fiddle around and learn new things, so I'll update that here as I go along~